wsun19/Android-Workshop/README.md

 - Make it so that when you click on an entry in the list, you open up a new Activity with more information about the Pokémon - remember that we did something similar in the basic tutorial at the beginning, with the textview and button.

 # In General
 - Follow more guides.
-Udacity and official website (same thing?)
+There are [two more](https://developer.android.com/courses/) suggested on the Android Developers website, and I personally liked the Udacity courses/track.
-- Use different APIs.
+- Use different APIs for your app.
 For example, [The OpenWeatherMap API](https://openweathermap.org/api).
-- TODO Material Design UI
-- Use Firebase/GCP.
-- TODO think of stuff that's associated with branded prizes.
+- Check out some resources for [developing Material Design](https://material.io/develop/) to make your app look beautiful in the standard way.
+- Check out [Firebase](https://firebase.google.com/) and [Google Cloud](https://cloud.google.com/) for more tools to make your app better, like messaging.

 # Common Issues
 - If you have used Android Studio before, you may have issues with rendering a preview of your app.
 In that case, refer to the help [linked here](https://stackoverflow.com/a/51709049).
-- If you have issues with running the app on your device, and the error involves split APKs, you may need to [disable Instant Run](https://stackoverflow.com/a/34817880).
+- If you have issues with running the app on your device, you may need to [disable Instant Run](https://stackoverflow.com/a/34817880).

 # General Troubleshooting
 - Google is your friend! :)
   - Stack Overflow often shows up in Google results to help.
-  - Us, mentors (?) at HopHacks
+- I'm glad to try to help during the entire weekend!
+You can always reach me as william@ on Slack.